Irreversible entropy production, from quantum to classical: Resource theoretic approach

 In the particular case of a system with zero Hamiltonian, $H_S = 0$, the free energy becomes simply the von Neumann entropy of the system, $F(\rho_S) = - T S(\rho_S)$ and one recovers the resource theory of purity~\cite{Horodecki2003}.

 One of the basic questions of resource theories is: \emph{Given two states $\rho_S$ and $\rho_S'$, is there an operation $\mathcal{T}$ such that $\rho_S' = \mathcal{T}(\rho_S)$?} Put it differently, is it possible to convert $\rho_S$ to $\rho_S'$ via thermal operations?
 This means one has to search over all possible maps $\mathcal{T}$ (i.e. over all possible environments and all possible energy-preserving unitaries).
 The question is therefore highly non-trivial.
 Notwithstanding, it is also extremely important, as it allows to establish a hierarchy of resources and thus determine how more resourceful a state is with respect to another.
+As we will show, it turns out that the entropy production plays a fundamental role in determining state interconversion.

-In the context of thermodynamics, state interconversion is directly associated to work; or, more specifically, the notions of \emph{work extraction} and \emph{work of formation}.
-These tasks can be accomplished, for instance, by coupling the system to an additional work qubit~\cite{Horodecki2013} or a continuous variable system (mimicking a classical weight)~\cite{Skrzypczyk2014}.
+In the context of thermodynamics, state interconversion is directly associated to work~\cite{Aberg2013}; or, more specifically, the notions of \emph{work extraction} and \emph{work of formation}~\cite{Dahlsten2011,Horodecki2013}.
+These tasks can be accomplished, for instance, by coupling the system to an additional work qubit~\cite{Horodecki2013} or a continuous variable system (mimicking a classical weight)~\cite{Skrzypczyk2014,Chubb2018}.
 The maximum amount of work that can be extracted occurs when the system is taken from a state $\rho_S$ to the thermal state $\rho_S^\text{th}$ (full thermalization).
 Work of formation, on the other hand, refers to the reverse problem: if the system starts in a thermal state $\rho_S^\text{th}$, what is the minimum amount of energy that must be invested to take it towards a certain state $\rho_S$?
 Extraction and formation are therefore two particular examples of state interconversion.
-In the following sections we discuss different approaches to this problem.